How Covid-19 is Affecting Jobs

-in April the Social and Economic Research lead by the University of Essex predicted that 6.5 million jobs would be lost due to the lockdown.
+In April the Social and Economic Research led by the University of Essex predicted that 6.5 million jobs would be lost due to the lockdown.
 The most affected jobs are predicted to be in the housing market and the food services sector.
 The research suggests that 75% of employment in these sectors may be lost during the fallout of the crisis.

-uAcademy was launched during the lockdown, and since then, we’ve been gathering data to see how our students were affected by the pandemic.
+uAcademy provides CeMAP Courses.
+We launched during the lockdown, and since then, we’ve been gathering data to see how our students were affected by the pandemic.
 The data below is from 209 students that have signed up since 6th of April 2020.

 24 Still at work